 In September 2017 RunScribe PLUS will release a beta version of RUNNING POWER (dual-sided) for Suunto and Garmin CIQ.

 There are alternatives for looking at your run form including Runscribe PRO, LUMO Body, Garmin’s HRM-RUN, Kinematix TUNE, SHFT,Runteq’s ZOI and others.
 Indeed SHFT (reviewed here) also produces power but only in the context of their app and their ‘power’ values differ from what STRYD produces.
-I suspect we will see alternatives as 2017 moves into 2018.
+I suspect we will see more alternatives in 2018.

 As at Feb2018 I would note the following:

 - There are issues with the Garmin Fenix 5 and Fenix 5s (just those two models NOT the 935 and not the 5X and not the PLUS models).
 The issue is that the Fenix 5 and 5S are unable to always receive some ANT+ signals including those of STRYD.
 I think it’s true of STAGES too.
 As of 5October 2017 my understanding is that these issues are hardware dependent at the Garmin end and not able to be changed.

 - SportTracks desktop does not seem to like importing power from a Garmin Fit files from directly on the watch.
 Even the OMB FIT importer doesn’t do it.
 The workaround to get running power data into SportTracks 3.1 (Desktop) is to export a FIT file from STRYD’s power centre.
 That then imports correctly into SportTracks.
 (Fit File Repair Tool would also likely sort it out if you don’t want to use PowerCentre).
 Alternatively there are ways to import using OMB’s tool and then manually copy power from thje CIQ field to ST3.1’s standard power field.

 Summary & Further Comments